Raskens

 Raskens is a 1927 novel by Swedish writer Vilhelm Moberg.
-The story takes place in the 19th century and is about Gustav Rask, a peasant who becomes a soldier in the Swedish allotment system.
+The story takes place in the 19th century and is about Gustav Karlsson, a peasant who becomes a soldier in the Swedish allotment system.
+As a soldier he gets a new name, Rask.

 It was made into a successful TV mini-series in 1976, starring Sven Wollter and Gurie Nordwall.